xinkunwang111/ProMISe/README.md

 5. [Kvasir-SEG](https://www.kaggle.com/datasets/meetnagadia/kvasir-dataset)
 6. [ISIC-2018](https://challenge.isic-archive.com/data/#2018)

+   The input dataset csv format should follow the "combined_5_1024.csv".

 ## 3.3 Train
-You can change the train model by adding these phrase in `args.net_name`.
+You can change the train model by input "train" `args.TYPE`.

 1, `APM_resnet`: For only use APM with resnet34
 2. `APM_IPS_resnet`: Use resnet34 as APM, and use IPS block